facebook/react-native-website/docs/security.md

 title: Security
 ---

 Security is an often overlooked aspect when building software.
 Similarly to how we’ve yet to invent a completely impenetrable lock (bank vaults do, after all, still get broken into), it is also almost impossible to build software to be completely impenetrable.
-However the probability of falling victim to a malicious attack or being exposed for a security vulnerability is inversely proportional to the effort you’re willing to put in to protecting your application against any such eventuality.
+However, the probability of falling victim to a malicious attack or being exposed for a security vulnerability is inversely proportional to the effort you’re willing to put in to protecting your application against any such eventuality.
 Although an ordinary padlock is pickable, it is still much harder to get past than a cabinet hook!

-In this guide you will learn about best practices for storing sensitive information, authentication, network security, and tool that will help you secure your application.
+In this guide, you will learn about best practices for storing sensitive information, authentication, network security, and tool that will help you secure your application.
 This is not a preflight checklist—it is a catalogue of options, each of which will help protect your application further.

 ## Storing Sensitive Info

 Never store sensitive API keys in your app code.
 Anything included in your code could be accessed in plain text by anyone inspecting the app bundle.
 Tools like [react-native-dotenv](https://github.com/zetachang/react-native-dotenv) and [react-native-config](https://github.com/luggit/react-native-config/) are great for adding environment-specific variables like API endpoints, but they should not be confused with server-side environment variables, which can often contain secrets and api keys.

-If you must have an API key or a secret to access some resource from your app, the most secure way to handle this would be to build an orchestration layer between your app and and the resource.
+If you must have an API key or a secret to access some resource from your app, the most secure way to handle this would be to build an orchestration layer between your app and the resource.
 This could be a serverless function (e.g. using AWS Lambda or Google Cloud Functions) which can forward the request with the required API key or secret.
 Secrets in server side code cannot be accessed by the API consumers the same way secrets in your app code can.

 > **Persisted vs unpersisted** — persisted data is written to the device’s memory, which lets the data be read by your app across application launches without having to do another network request to fetch it or asking the user to re-enter it.
 But this also can make that data more vulnerable to being accessed by attackers.
 Unpersisted data is never written to memory—so there's no data to access!